Skip links

 Messenger Healthcare Marketing | Why all ophthalmic practices should be more like Tesla

-The support-challenge matrix, used with permission of our friends at giant worldwide
+The Support-Challenge Matrix, used with permission of our friends at GiANT Worldwide

 A better approach to patient experience is to adopt a high challenge, high support structure in which both doctor and patient expectations are high, and there is support to meet those expectations.